-Education and Illinois Professional Golfers Association Foundation Junior Golf plates Annual renewal Law Enforcement Torch Run for Special Olympics and Public Safety Diver plates Annual renewal D.A.R.E. plates Annual renewal Curing Childhood Cancer plates Annual renewal Illinois Nurses plates Annual renewal Legion of Merit plates Annual renewal \$ 40 40 45 27 45 29 65 52 35 22 0 Charges for decals for Universal special plates (in addition to regular fee): Roadside Monarch Habitat decal Annual renewal Illinois veterans' homes decal Annual renewal 25 25 26 26 Motorcycles and autocycles (in addition to regular fee) Vanity plate Personalized plate 50 25 Trailers only Up to 3,000 lbs. to 40,000 lbs.
-1 18 to ,502 Vehicles with permanently mounted equipment (trucks with mounted facilities, cranes, etc.) Up to 10,000 lbs. to 80,000 lbs.
-45 to 385 Recreational vehicles Up to 8,000 lbs. to 10,000 lbs. or more 78 [†] to 102 Camping or travel trailers Up to 3,000 lbs. to 10,000 lbs. or more 18 to 50† Farm trucks Up to 16,000 lbs. to 80,000 lbs.
-1 150 to ,490 Farm trailers Up to 10,000 lbs. to 36,000 lbs.
-60 to 650
+Agriculture in the Classroom, American Red Cross, Autism Awareness, Boy Scout, Girl Scout, Collegiate, Diabetes Awareness, Ducks Unlimited, Environmental, H Foundation-Committed to a Cure for Cancer, Illinois and Michigan Canal, Illinois Police K-9 Memorial, International Brotherhood of Teamsters, National Wild Turkey Federation, Pan Hellenic, Park District Youth Program, Pet Friendly, Professional Sports Teams, Illinois Public Broadcasting System Stations, Illinois Route 66, September 11, Soil and Water Conservation District, Sportsmen Series, St. Jude Children's Research Hospital, Support Our Troops, Violence Prevention, and Wildlife Prairie Park plates Annual renewal Education and Illinois Professional Golfers Association Foundation Junior Golf plates Annual renewal Law Enforcement Torch Run for Special Olympics and Public Safety Diver plates Annual renewal D.A.R.E. plates Annual renewal Curing Childhood Cancer plates Annual renewal Illinois Nurses plates Annual renewal Legion of Merit plates Annual renewal \$40 27 40 40 45 27 45 29 65 52 35 22 0

+Charges for decals for Universal special plates (in addition to regular fee) Roadside Monarch Habitat decal \$25

+Annual renewal Illinois veterans' homes decal 25 26

+Annual renewal 26

+Horsemen's Council of Illinois decal Annual renewal 25 25

+Motorcycles and autocycles (in addition to regular fee) Φ.5.0

+Vanity plate Personalized plate \$50 25

+23

+Trailers only Ф 10 4 -

+Up to 3,000 lbs. to 40,000 lbs. \$ 18 to 1,502

+Vehicles with permanently mounted equipment ,

+(trucks with mounted facilities, cranes, etc.) Up to 10,000 lbs. \$ 45 to

+to 80,000 lbs.
+385

+Recreational vehicles

+Up to 8,000 lbs. \$ 78† to

+to 10,000 lbs. or more 102

+Camping or travel trailers 4.
+2. ·

+Up to 3,000 lbs. \$18 to 50†

+to 10,000 lbs. or more 301

+Farm trucks

+Up to 16,000 lbs. \$ 150 to

+to 80,000 lbs.
+1,490

+Farm trailers

+Up to 10,000 lbs. \$ 60 to

+to 36,000 lbs.
+650

 Commercial vehicles-bus, truck, or truck trailers

-Up to 8,000 lbs.
-99∆ to to 80,000 lbs. with 5 or more axles 2,790
+Up to 8,000 lbs. \$ $99^{\Delta}$ to

+to 80,000 lbs. with 5 or more axles 2,790

 Former military vehicles

-Up to 26,000 lbs. \$ 100 to to 65,000 lbs. \$ 1,000
+Up to 26,000 lbs. \$ 100 to

+to 65,000 lbs.
+1,000

-(plus \$25 or \$75 per trailer, based on weight)
+(plus \$25 or \$75 per trailer, based on weight) ŕ

-- There is no additional charge for personalized or vanity plates in a military plate series, or for Gold Star recipient plates. - † A person who qualifies for the Benefit Access Program (which replaced the Circuit Breaker program) pays only \$24 to register one passenger vehicle weighing up to 8,000 pounds. - Δ For vehicles up to 8,000 pounds, the fee includes a \$1 surcharge that goes to the State Police Vehicle Fund.
+- \ There is no additional charge for personalized or vanity plates in a military plate series, or for Gold Star recipient plates. - † A person who qualifies for the Benefit Access Program (which replaced the Circuit Breaker program) pays only \$24 to register one passenger vehicle weighing up to 8,000 pounds. - Δ For vehicles up to 8,000 pounds, the fee includes a \$1 surcharge that goes to the State Police Vehicle Fund.
 The fee is halved for anyone who was on active military duty outside the U.S. for at least 90 days of the preceding registration year.
 It is waived for the year following the return of an active duty or reserve military member who served on a combat mission.
 Owners of vehicles meeting the statutory definition of a "covered farm vehicle" may choose to pay \$10 per year to have that designation on their license plates.

 The owner of a commercial vehicle has the option of buying a license based on its annual miles traveled.
-A \$10 registration fee is included in the following rates by vehicle weight:
+A \$10 registration fee is included in the following rates determined by vehicle weight: